carbon-language/carbon-lang/docs/project/going_public.md

 ### Relationship to C++

-It's important to maintain a friendly relationship between the Carbon and C++ communities.
-However, it is possible that Carbon will be perceived as a competitor to C++.
+It's important for the Carbon and C++ communities to work together effectively, given that Carbon is trying to provide a path forward for some (although not all) users of C++.

 We should ensure that launch announcements clearly acknowledge and thank the C++ community and language designers.
 After all, much of the experience that is